oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences/README.md

 > *Invocation capacity and response capacity are optional

-The following example shows how to use task sequence.
+The following example shows how to use task sequences to schedule loops to run in parallel.

 ```c++
 [[intel::use_stall_enable_clusters]]